Learn how Beacon eliminates the guesswork from multipass programming

 After clicking the Teach Offsets button, move the torch to the desired location and press the blue button on the the puck to save the offsets.

-Move To: You may use the Move To button to move the robot to the previous passes' start and end points if you need to reference them.
+Pro Tip – Move To Reference Points: You may use the Move To button to move the robot to the previous passes' start and end points if you need to reference them.
+This makes positioning much more intuitive than trying to calculate offsets manually.

 After capturing the point, the offsets will be populated and you will have an option to Execute Pass.